 Don’t waste your beautiful flower arrangements!
-Wedding bouquets and boutonnieres from your ceremony can make fabulous centerpieces!
+Wedding bouquets and boutonnieres from your ceremony can make fabulous wedding flower centerpieces for weddings!
 Have empty vases ready on the tables so your bridesmaids can simply place their bouquets into the vase.
 If you have larger arrangements at the ceremony as well, you can ask your florist to use them for the reception as well.
 If you have your florist do this, they may charge a delivery fee.
 However, the small delivery fee will cost much less than purchasing an entirely new set of arrangements.
 This can not only save you money, it can also help to create a universal theme throughout your event.

 10. Stay in Season

 Flowers that are in season and are native to your region are going to be far less expensive because they’ll be more widely available.
 Choosing flowers by season is a great way to find affordable floral arrangements for the wedding.
-These seasonal flowers can also lend a unique twist to your wedding décor as they may be less traditional.
+These seasonal flowers can also lend a unique twist to your wedding décor as they may be less traditional wedding flowers.
 The best way to find out what flowers are in season in your area is to contact your local florists.